10. SYMDIFF

 10.3.1.
 Equation parser

 The devsim.symdiff() should be used when defining new functions to the parser.
 Since you do not specify regions or interfaces, it considers all strings as being independent variables, as opposed to models.
-Model Commands presents commands which have the concepts of models.
+Model commands presents commands which have the concepts of models.
 A ; should be used to separate each statement.

 This is a sample invocation from DEVSIM